 The goal of the ETI focusing on geothermal energy (Geothermal) is to provide a framework for international co-operation on R&D. Activities include information sharing; developing best practice on the use of technologies and techniques; exploration, development and utilisation of geothermal; and producing and disseminating authoritative analysis and databases.
 There are currently 15 Contracting Parties, including Iceland and Mexico, as well as five Sponsors.

 Geothermal wells are more expensive to drill than oil and gas wells, and these costs increase according to the depth.
 These costs can represent more than half of the capital cost for a deep geothermal power project.
 Therefore reducing these costs is a primary focus for the industry.

-The goal of one Geothermal IA project, Advanced Geothermal Drilling and Logging Technologies, is to develop a better understanding of these complex processes in order to identify opportunities for reducing these costs.
+The goal of one Geothermal project, Advanced Geothermal Drilling and Logging Technologies, is to develop a better understanding of these complex processes in order to identify opportunities for reducing these costs.

 Geothermal drilling practices for wells destined for direct use (low temperature) and electricity generation (high temperature) require careful planning and design to reduce the time to full exploitation.

 Technical challenges due to siting, water or steam quality and composition, and equipment; physical constraints such as the large diameter of the wells; and the unique character of each well, even wells in close proximity, are also important factors to consider.
 The project also considered indirect costs relating to the need to re‑inject fluids to maintain pressure.
 Optimal design criteria were established for a number of parameters, including drilling and completion programmes; drilling practices for cost avoidance; problem diagnosis and remediation during slim-hole drilling; trouble avoidance, well testing; geophysical logging; and preserving the wellbore.